 How Much Protein to Gain Muscle?

-So, with all that in mind, how much protein should you eat if you want to maximize muscle growth?
+So, with all that in mind, what are your daily protein needs if you want to maximize muscle growth?

 If you want a simple number to aim for, one that doesn’t involve trying to estimate your body fat percentage or decide on a target bodyweight, go for 0.7 grams per pound, or 1.6 grams per kilogram, of bodyweight.